Analysis | What can a member of Congress do to help during an emergency, anyway?

 But what about the resources a senator might use?

 A senator doesn’t actually require a whole lot of additional resources to get things done.
-Most senators have multiple district offices (Cruz has six, according to his Senate website), with dedicated staff whose job it is to respond to constituents’ problems and concerns — normally things like helping people who aren’t getting their social security checks, need help getting a passport, or can’t get the IRS on the phone to resolve tax disputes.
+Most senators have multiple district offices (Cruz has six, according to his Senate website), with dedicated staff whose job it is to respond to constituents’ problems and concerns — normally things like helping people who aren’t getting their Social Security checks, need help getting a passport, or can’t get the IRS on the phone to resolve tax disputes.
 During large-scale emergencies, though, those offices can become key links between communities and elected officials distributing resources.

 In limited instances, a member of Congress might require a security detail, but not on a level that would significantly impact a local police force’s ability to do its job.
 Cruz is often pictured without a security detail; he didn’t have one when he left for Cancun, though two officers escorted him off the plane when he returned to Houston.
 But ultimately it’s not an argument that holds water.